revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{ mcmc_script | snippet:"block#","26-27" }}

-As in our molecular data partition, we now combine our data and our model in the phylogenetic CTMC distribution.
+We now combine our data and our model in the phylogenetic CTMC distribution.
 There are some unique aspects to doing this for morphology.